codacy/docs/docs/repositories-configure/integrations/github-integration.md

 Once enabled, summaries will be created when pull requests are opened and kept up-to-date to reflect any changes to the pull request.

-Pull requests opened by Bot account (such as Dependabot) are automatically ignored.
+Pull requests opened by Bot accounts (such as Dependabot) are automatically ignored.

 ## See also